-F (N-weighted F for age 2+)/ F{med} for the terminal year was less than 1 (Figure 7.29).
-Hence, based on this criterion, overfishing is not occurring.
-However, several issues raise concern about the status of the stock relative to this benchmark.
-First, the terminal year value is close to the limit (ratio of 0.92).
-Second, there is relatively large variation in F among years.
-In recent years, overfishing was occurring in several years (1999, 2002, 2006).
-Third, as noted in a later section on uncertainty, about 40% of the bootstrapped values of F fall into the overfishing region.
+F (N-weighted F for age 2+)/ F{med} for the terminal year (2008) was equal to 1 (Figure 7.29), therefore, overfishing is occurring.
+It should be noted that the terminal year value is at the limit (ratio of 1.00).
+Second, F has been below the limit in recent years.
+This is the first year since 1998 thatoverfishing is occurring.
+Third, as noted in a later section on uncertainty, about 53% of the bootstrapped values of F fall into the overfishing region.
 Fourth, numbers-weighted F is highly influenced by abundance of age 2 fish which are not fully recruited.
-A range of status determinations are shown based on the sensitivity runs (Table 7.8), several suggesting overfishing, although most do not.
+A range of status determinations are shown based on the sensitivity runs (Table 7.8), some suggesting overfishing, although others do not.
 A corresponding figure for F based on Full F is presented with full F benchmarks for comparison in Figure 8.4.